mojidev-py/fruitysh/README.md

 ## Possible .fruityconf fields
 The fruity shell allows you to customize a minimal amount of fields, and the possible ones are:
+`.fruityconf` has to be located in your home directory for linux, and your username directory for Windows.
 ```
-"AUTOCOMPLETIONS" = Whether the shell provides autocompletions for commonly used commands.,
+"AUTOCOMPLETIONS"* = Whether the shell provides autocompletions for commonly used commands.,
 "EXPERIMENTAL" = Whether to enable experimental features for the shell (Either a bool, or a string indicating what feature you want to enable),
 "PROMPT_NAME_COLOR" = The hex representation of the color you want to change the fruitysh@(username) part of the prompt to,
 "PROMPT_INPUT_COLOR" = The hex representation of the color you want to change the ">>" part of the prompt to.
 ```
+* Autocompletions feature will create a file on your main directory that records your recently used commands.